Updates

 Translate the Bible

-• Started translating the Bible into three of the remaining 14 language groups in Liberia for those who have never heard the name of Jesus in their native tongues
+• Work began on three of the 14 language groups in Liberia for those who have never heard the name of Jesus in their native tongues.

 Changing Lives at Camp